Ubajee walkers' camp

 Camp sites are suitable for: Walk-in camping only.

-Camp site surface: Dirt.
+Camp site surface: Soil and leaf litter.

 Facilities: Toilet.
 A platform seat is provided at each camp site.